CMDTausif/Data_Science_Job_HRAnalysis_Using_Tableau/README.md

 **4. What are the highest average salary and total remote ratio based on different experience levels, company size, and different job titles?**

+## How the Business Questions are answered

+**Q1: Average Salaries by Job Roles and Experience Levels**

+**Visualization:** Horizontal bar graph with AVG(Salary in USD) on columns and Experience Level & Job Title on rows.

+**Steps:**

+1. Use Average as the measure for salary.

+2. Add salary to color and label in the Marks area for better differentiation.

+**Insight:** Clearly shows differences in average salaries across experience levels and job roles.